matn7/CS-Notes/src/main/java/basic_java/hearts/JMM.md

 ```

 - As far as the "main" thread can tell, the statements in the main() method and the doIt() method will be executed in
-the order that tey are written in the source code.
+the order that they are written in the source code.
 This is a clear requirement of the Java Language Specification (JLS).
 - Now consider the same class used in a multi-threaded application.

 ```java